 Good: Large saloon from Hyundai similar in size to a BMW 5 Series.
 Petrol only with a 3.8-litre V6.

 Bad: In the UK only for ‘selected buyers'.
 Badge snobbery.
 Large-car depreciation.
 Thirsty petrol engine.

-Good: Stylish, well-made and good quality interior.
+Good: Stylish and good quality interior.
 Roomier and more mature than its predecessor.
 Very refined for a small car.
 Handles well and good to drive.

 Bad: Perhaps lacks the character of some of its rivals.